ACCIAI0/oprecomp_project/README.md

 pip install <library_name>
 ```

 EML is another required library, but since it wouldn't work from PYTHONPATH, it's been encapsulated in this project.
-To get the latest update of the library refer to the officiale [EMLlib Git repo](https://github.com/emlopt/emllib)
+To get the latest update of the library refer to the official [EMLlib Git repo](https://github.com/emlopt/emllib)

 ## Running the project
 The main module is `al.py` and it can be launched with the command